ladybug-tools/spider/build-well/README.md

 ### mnu-settings-building.html

-* for opacities, materials: in th pipeline
+* for opacities, materials: in the pipeline

 ## Change Log